FirmwGuy/CEP/docs/L0_KERNEL/topics/CELL-BOUND-ENZYME-BINDINGS.md

 - Enzyme renames: prefer stable `cepDT` identities; stale names in cells simply do not resolve (optionally provide aliases during transitions).

 ## Performance Analysis (Estimated)
+These back-of-the-envelope numbers explain how the resolver scales with registry size, wildcard use, and ancestry depth so you can judge whether a proposed change might threaten beat budget.
 ### Scenario
 - 10,000 impulses/heartbeat; average 3 enzymes triggered per impulse; 1,000 registry entries; 300 unique enzyme names.